anhnguyendepocen/stat330/README.md

 stat330
 =======

-A repositor for STAT 330 materials.
+A repository for STAT 330 materials.